eerie-project/jasmin_instructions/README.md

 * there is 100 GB of fast solid state disk (SSD) storage that is available at `/gws/smf/j04/eerie`.
 This SSD is ideal for storing software on.
 Please contact Jon Seddon if you would like some software to be installed here.

 * the CEDA archive is available at `/badc`.
 The archive contains a range of observation and reanalysis datasets along with CMIP6 data that is available at CEDA's ESGF node.
-EERIE data that has been published to, or repliacted to, CEDA's ESGF node will be available at `/badc/cmip6`.
+EERIE data that has been published to, or replicated to, CEDA's ESGF node will be available at `/badc/cmip6`.

 * EERIE has 50 TB of [object storage](https://help.jasmin.ac.uk/article/4847-using-the-jasmin-object-store).
-The object store is only available internally at JASMIN and is not available externally of JASMIN.
+The object store is only available internally at JASMIN and is not available externally to JASMIN.

 ### Extra services